 - Under what circumstances should a security assessment or audit be conducted and security risks be evaluated?
 Which role, within what agency/program conducts the security assessment?

-- Does the organization maintain a current inventory of all computer equipment, software, and data files associated with Part C or Part B 619 data?
+- How does the organization maintain inventory of all computer equipment, software, and data files associated with Part C or Part B 619 data?
 Where is this located?

 - Have data records been classified in accordance with the level of risk for disclosure of PII?